Run a small batch workload with GPUs and flex-start provisioning mode

 }

-Terraform calls Google Cloud APIs to create a cluster with a node pool that uses flex-start provisioning mode with GPUs.
+Terraform calls Google Cloud APIs to create a cluster with a node pool that uses flex-start with GPUs.
 The node pool initially has zero nodes and autoscaling is enabled.
 To learn more about Terraform, see the google_container_node_pool resource spec on terraform.io.

-Run a training workload
+Run a batch workload

 In this section, you create two Kubernetes Jobs that require one GPU each.
 A Job controller in Kubernetes creates one or more Pods and ensures that they successfully execute a specific task.